-Who is eligible for a fruit tree and hedgerow pack?
+Who is eligible for an orchard tree and hedgerow pack?

-Fruit and hedgerow tree packs are available to all schools in England, Wales, Scotland and Northern Ireland.
+Orchard tree and hedgerow packs are available to all schools in England, Wales, Scotland and Northern Ireland.
 All nurseries, primary, secondary and special schools both dependent and independent are eligible to apply.
-Youth organisations and other community organisations are not currently eligible, however they may make an application for tree project support through our Branching Out fund.
+Other community organisations are not currently eligible, however they may make an application for tree project support through our Branching Out fund.

 How much time will my orchard project take to manage?

 Compared to growing annual plants like tomatoes and salads, fruit trees require much less annual care once the trees are established.
 However there is more to do in the first few years in order to get them established; they’ll need to be watered, weeded and guarded, from strimmers, ball games and rabbits, for the first three years.

 Do I need landowner permission for my new orchard or fruiting hedgerow?

 Make sure you have permission from the landowner for the proposed location to plant the trees before completing the application form.
-Worth checking your school improvement plan for any new proposed developments onsite.
+It is also worth checking your school improvement plan for any new proposed developments onsite.

 Where is the best location and how much space will I need?

 Make sure you have permission to plant on the land you plan to use for your orchard and/or hedgerow.
 Consider any new developments that may be proposed onsite.
 Plant where your trees can receive lots of sunlight and where the drainage is good.
-Also consider a location that is accessible to all and allows you to easily water your young trees and saplings regularly (near an outdoor tap).
-Also consider getting help by setting up a Young Tree Champion club – more details on this to follow soon.
+Also consider a location that is accessible to all and allows you to easily water your young trees and hedgerow regularly (near an outdoor tap).
+Also consider setting up a Young Tree Champion club so that these students can support you with the maintenance.

-What type and how many fruiting tree and hedgerow packs are available?
+What type and how many orchard tree and hedgerow packs are available?

-Fruit tree pack – Contains everything you need to create your own mini-orchard!
+Orchard tree pack – Contains everything you need to create your own mini-orchard!
 Each orchard tree pack contains 5 maiden fruit trees (roughly 4 to 5 feet tall).
 Each pack will contain a combination of apple, pear and/or cherry.
-Each country in the UK will have a different mix of apple, pear and/or cherry trees.
+Each country in the UK will have a different mix of apple, plum, pear and/or cherry trees.
 It is not possible to select which fruit/varieties of tree you receive.
 Each pack comes with canes, hessian ties and wire guards.

-When will I receive my orchard pack or fruiting hedgerow pack?
+When will I receive my orchard tree or hedgerow pack?

 Please remember that deliveries must be made to manned school sites, so ensure you note a delivery address where someone will be available to receive the packs during work hours.

-How do we keep our trees alive and healthy?
+How do we keep our trees and/or hedgerows alive and healthy?

 When your tree and/or hedgerow packs arrive get them into the ground straight away and give them a good water – they’ll be thirsty from their journey!
 Make sure you use the stakes, tie and guard to help protect your young trees from rabbits and strong winds.

-Make sure you setup a young tree champion club.
-Recruit pupils from all years that really want to help save the planet and become a #ForceForNature.
-You will need their help to regularly water your young trees and/or hedgerow saplings for the first year and beyond, especially when the weather is dry.
-Your champions can also engage the whole school in learning about the wonder of your trees.
+It might be useful to set up a Young Tree Champion club.
+Recruit students from all years that really want to help save the planet and become a #ForceForNature.
+Your Young Tree Champions can also engage the whole school in learning about the wonder of your trees.

 Consider recruiting a local Tree Warden (see Tree Wardens) to help provide advice and expertise on caring for your trees.

-Before your bareroot trees or hedgerow saplings arrive, mark out the location of your trees and make sure you’ve removed the turf or immediate vegetation (1m radius).
-To give your trees and/or hedgerow the best start make sure you dig each hole 30-50cm deep and turn the soil over, removing weeds and add mulch.
+Before your bareroot trees or hedgerow whips arrive, mark out the location of your trees and make sure you’ve removed the turf or immediate vegetation (1m radius).
+To give your trees and/or hedgerow the best start make sure you dig each hole 30-50cm deep and turn the soil over, removing weeds and add peat free mulch.
 This will give your trees the nutrients they need to grow, help maintain moisture and suppress competing weeds.